Veteran's Unique Health Issues

 For those veterans that still see a civilian provider, it’s still important to discuss your service history with them to set a baseline of health.
 That way, if any problems come up, your provider already understands your background and can create a tailored treatment plan based on your individual needs.

-Dave Jenkins, director of bariatrics and wellness services and a co-founder of the Service Veterans Employee Networking Group at Cone Health, spoke on Fox 8 House Call about how important it is for veterans to get connected to primary care.
+Dave Jenkins is director of bariatrics and wellness services and a co-founder of the Service Veterans Employee Networking Group at Cone Health.